 During WWI Canadian nurses were vital in providing medical support to soldiers, navy and airmen on both land and at sea.
 Their role as medical personnel was both dangerous and rewarding.
 The risks were enormous and such was the case when twelve nurses drowned at sea off the coast of Ireland on Llandovery Castle, a hospital ship returning from Canada en route to Europe.
 What happened to Llandovery Castle?
 Who were those women?

-Students to answer the questions relating to the analysis of this primary document and first person accounts.
-Continuation of student handout: Part II.
-The article offers different accounts of what happened the night of the attack on June 27, 1918.
+Then, the teacher distribute the New York Times article “Sea Tragedy at Night”, published in the daily newspaper on July 2, 1918 (PDF document available below).
+Students will answer three questions relating to the analysis of this primary document and first person accounts.
+This article succinctly presents different versions of what happend on the night of the attack, June 27, 1918.

 Activities you might also like